 Tip #1: Outline the roles of a police chief

 Tip #2: Be precise and clear

 A police chief is in charge of the department that he/ she serves in.
-He/ she is charged with testing, training, evaluating officers, assigning promotions and delegating casework.
-Police chief also conducts several administrative abilities in the department.
+He/ she is charged with testing, training, evaluating officers, assigning promotions, and delegating casework.
+The police chief also conducts several administrative abilities in the department.